 COMM 251 - Research Methods in Communication (4)

 Students will critique research from scholarly journals and apply a selected method in an original research proposal.
 Topics include communication research, quantitative and qualitative methods.
+This is a Writing in the Discipline (WID) course.
 (Formerly COMM 200.)

 Prerequisite: Completion of at least 24 college credits.